praveenoruganti/praveenoruganti-javascript/10_ES6/ReadMe.md

 // import from functions.js file from parent of current directory import { temp1 } from '../functions';
 ```
+One thing to note is that the name used while exporting has to match the name we use while importing.

+The order in which we import the multiple named exports is not important.

 You can also check out the [Demo](https://praveenoruganti.github.io/praveenoruganti-vanilla-js/10_ES6/Demo).